antrea-io/antrea/docs/antrea-network-policy.md

 `*foobar.com` will match `foobar.com`, `www.foobar.com` and `test.uswest.foobar.com`).

 Antrea will only program datapath rules for actual egress traffic towards these FQDNs, based on DNS results.
-It will not interfere with DNS packets, unless there is a separate policy dropping/rejecting communication between the DNS components and the Pods selected.
+It will not tamper with DNS request/response packets, unless there is a separate policy dropping/rejecting communication between the DNS components and the Pods selected.

-Antrea respects the TTL of DNS records, expiring stale IPs that are absent in more recent records according to their TTL.
+Antrea respects the TTL of DNS records, expiring stale IPs that are absent in more recent records when their TTLs expire.
 Therefore, Pods employing FQDN based policies ought to refrain from caching a DNS record for a duration exceeding its TTL.
 Otherwise, FQDN based policies may intermittently fail to function as intended.
 Typically, the Java virtual machine (JVM) caches DNS records for a fixed period of time, controlled by `networkaddress.cache.ttl`.
 In this case, it’s crucial to set the JVM’s TTL to 0 so that FQDN based policies can work properly.

+Another related note is that FQDN egress peers are recommended to ONLY be used in rules with action `Allow`, accompanied by some fallback `Drop` or `Reject` egress rules that secure N/S connectivity for the Pods selected by the FQDN policy.
+There is no guarantee that Antrea will be aware of all the IPs backing a domain name constantly, especially when the FQDN is served by dynamic IP addresses and gets DNS records with short TTLs.
+Some IPs may still be used to access the FQDN after their respective TTLs have expired in the original DNS record.
+Thus, using FQDN rules with action `Drop` or `Reject` could potentially allow traffic to an IP belonging to a denied domain, if a misbehaving client tries to connect to that domain with a cached but expired IP, leading to a security breach.

-Note that FQDN based policies do not work for [Service DNS names created by Kubernetes](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services) (e.g. `kubernetes.default.svc` or `antrea.kube-system.svc`), except for headless Services.
+Also note that FQDN based policies do not work for [Service DNS names created by Kubernetes](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services) (e.g. `kubernetes.default.svc` or `antrea.kube-system.svc`), except for headless Services.
 The reason is that Antrea will use the information included in A or